 - commissioning an independent review by consultancy firm Touchstone Renard of the sustainability of the local government audit market, which identified a number of distinctive challenges in the current local audit market.
 We published the report to inform debate and support ongoing work to strengthen the system and help to deliver long term sustainability;

-- working with MHCLG to identify ways to address concerns about fees by developing a new approach to fee variations which would seek wherever possible to determine additional fees at a national level where changes in audit work apply to all or most opted-in bodies;
+- working with DLUHC to identify ways to address concerns about fees by developing a new approach to fee variations.
+This would seek wherever possible to determine additional fees at a national level where changes in audit work apply to all or most opted-in bodies;

-- the establishment of a Local Audit Quality Forum, which is free of charge to opted-in bodies and has to date held five well attended events on relevant topics;
+- establishing of a Local Audit Quality Forum, which holds in-person events and webinars that are free for opted-in bodies to discuss relevant topics;

 - maintaining contact with those registered audit firms that are not currently contracted with us, to build relationships and understand their thinking on working within the local audit market;

-- undertaking research to enable a better understanding of the outcomes of electors’ objections and statements of reasons issued since our establishment in April 2015; and
+- undertaking research to enable a better understanding of the outcomes of electors’ objections and statements of reasons; and